Blog hosting: 6 best blog web hosting to choose from

 |Features||Beginner-friendly cPanel, free SSL, and automatic backups|

-A2 Hosting is an old-school web hosting provider that’s very well known for its performance-oriented hosting approach.
+A2 Hosting is an old-school web hosting provider with a performance-oriented hosting approach that will make any blog fast as a lightning.
 It’s also one of the few providers to use the good old cPanel for website setup and management.

 A2 Hostings’ main selling point is its performance.
 It packs truly reliable and fast advanced tools to deliver only the best for your blog hosting:

 - A2 Hosting is optimized to improve the most popular software’s performance.
 You can choose WordPress, Drupal, or PrestaShop.
 My recommendation for blogs is WordPress, though.
 It's powerful and easy to use.

 - A2 Hosting also uses LiteSpeed web servers in its Turbo plans.
 A customizable caching helps to improve the site’s loading speed.

 - For easy site management, the provider uses a standard cPanel.
 The dashboard is beginner-friendly for its ease of use.